soilspectroscopy/ossl-models/README.md

 # Other tools and repositories of interest

-For more advanced uses of the soil spectral libraries **we advise to contact the original data producers** especially to get help with using, extending, and improving the original SSL data.
+For more advanced uses of the soil spectral libraries, **we advise to contacting the original data producers** especially to get help with using, extending, and improving the original SSL data.

 - OSSL Documentation: <https://soilspectroscopy.github.io/ossl-manual/>;
 - OSSL Explorer: <https://explorer.soilspectroscopy.org>;